 Gum Recession Treatment at TEETH @ Tiong Bahru

-Seeking early dental attention can make a big difference for gum disease and untreated gum disease.
+Seeking early dental attention can make a big difference in the treatment of gum disease.
 You should see a dentist for symptoms like tooth sensitivity or longer-looking teeth.
-These symptoms can be signs of underlying problems that need to be evaluated by a dental professional.
+These symptoms may indicate underlying problems that require evaluation by a dental professional.

 Pockets between teeth and gums should be addressed quickly to prevent further complications.
 Regular dental visits can catch potential gum problems before they become more serious.
 Proactive measures can prevent severe cases and maintain healthy gums.